TeoBouvard/nephelae/README.md

 ## Documentation

 Q : What is this ?
-A : This is a web application designed as an interface between a fleet of UAV frome the Nephelae project and Météo-France users.
+A : This is a web application designed as an interface between the fleet of UAV used by the Nephelae project and Météo-France users.
 It comprises various tools to help them visualize the data being acquired from the drones.

 Q : How do I install it ?
-A : Just download install.sh, place it in an empty folder and run it.
-It creates a Python virutal environnement to install dependencies, so it wont mess up your packages.
-You shloud define three environment variables for this to work :
+A : Clone the repo and run install.sh.
+It creates a Python virutal environnement to install dependencies, so it wont mess up with your packages.
+You should define three environment variables for this to work :
 - $MAP_TILES referencing a map atlas.
 If you plan to use it with an internet connection, you can skip this step and change the tileLayer URL in web/nephelae/static/map.js
 - $MESO_NH referencing the Meso_NH.nc file.
 - $PAPARAZZI_HOME referencing the root folder of Paparazzi (see https://wiki.paparazziuav.org/wiki/Installation).